This page explains what Rules are and how they work. It also explains how Options work, since they are very similar to Rules.

 The trigger of a Rule has two purposes: It confirms whether or not the Rule should be executed, and it finds arguments for the execution.

-The trigger is able to access any of the objects that have been created in the Scenario so far and can search them to find objects that match what the Rule is looking for.
+The trigger is able to access any of the objects that have been created in the Scenario so far.
+It can look for patterns among those objects to check if the Rule is applicable.

-In addition to filtering objects to decide whether or not the Rule should execute, the trigger can also capture objects to be used as variables by the Rule.
+In addition to filtering objects to decide whether or not the Rule should execute, the trigger can also capture objects to be used as arguments by the Rule.

 The actions of a Rule are executed only if the dependencies exist, the trigger finds a set of objects that match its requirements, and Elody determines that this Rule, out of all the other candidate Rules, should be executed next.